uniba-dsg/docker-tutorial/1_engine.md

 In the last section, you saw a lot of Docker-specific jargon which might be confusing to some.
 So before you go further, let's clarify some terminology that is used frequently in the Docker ecosystem.

 - *Images* - The Filesystem and configuration of our application which are used to create containers.
 To find out more about a Docker image, run `docker image inspect alpine`.
 In the demo above, you used the `docker image pull` command to download the **alpine** image.
 When you executed the command `docker container run hello-world`, it also did a `docker image pull` behind the scenes to download the **hello-world** image.
 - *Containers* - Created using Docker images and run the actual application.
 You created a container using `docker container run` which you did using the alpine image that you downloaded.
-A list of running containers can be seen using the `docker container ps` command.
+A list of running containers can be seen using the `docker container ls` command.
 - *Docker daemon* - The background service running on the host that manages building, running and distributing Docker containers.
 - *Docker client* - The command line tool that allows the user to interact with the Docker daemon.
 - *Docker Hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
 You can think of the registry as a directory of all available Docker images.
 You'll be using this later in this tutorial.